mirfan899/sppas/documentation/etc/doc/01_introduction/13_how_to_use.md

 * Signaix: hz
 * Excel/OpenOffice/R: csv

-It can also import data from:
+It can also import and export data from:

+* Annotation Pro: antx

+And it can also import data from:

 * ANVIL: anvil
 * Transcriber: trs